Make onboarding a positive experience

 Have you ever had just a horrible onboarding experience?
 It does take a certain kind of finesse to master the art of onboarding new employees effectively, but something should also be said for the onboarding programs (or lack of) that ensure the onboarding experience chases all the best new employees away.
-If that’s what your company is trying to do, look no further for these are 5 fool-proof ways to destroy onboarding for new hires!
+If that’s what your company is trying to do, look no further for these onboarding mistakes: they’re 5 fool-proof ways to destroy onboarding for new hires!

 1. Paperless onboarding?
 That’s way too easy.